exakat/exakat/docs/Rules.rst

 ############

-The listed control structures are empty, or have one of the commanded block empty.
+Full empty block, part of a control structures.

 It is recommended to remove those blocks, so as to reduce confusion in the code.

 .. code-block:: php